ajlopatkin/plasmid-annotation-pipeline/README.md

 **RUNNING PLASANN:**
 1) Download the folder uploaded on GitHub onto your computer.
 It contains all scripts involved in the program + folders needed at this current stage to run it
-2) Install conda + abricate + prokka (see SET-UP YOUR COMPUTER)
+2) Install conda + the following environments: abricate_env, prokka_env, plasann_env (see SET-UP YOUR COMPUTER)
-3) Make sure all fasta files you want to analyse are in the fasta folder.
+3) Make sure all fasta files you want to analyse are in a folder called fasta; this should be located in the same directory as scripts folder
-4) Make sure that for every plasmid/fasta file, you have a corresponding folder in the plasmids folder with the NCBI BLAST .xml file containing 1000 accession ID hits for that plasmid (will be done automatically by the program in the future).
+4) On your Mac Terminal, use the cd command to access the “PlasAnn” folder (you can right click on the folder and click "Get Info" to see the file path for the folder to access it)
-5) On your Mac Terminal, use the cd command to access the “PlasAnn” folder (you can right click on the folder and click "Get Info" to see the file path for the folder to access it)
+5) Activate the plasann_env conda environment to run the program
 6) Run python PlasAnn.py:
    - python PlasAnn.py
    - Once you run it, the code will prompt you to enter a binary number (0 or 1).